robrobbins/I/README.md

 ####Array of tokens

-Still in development is the ability to provide an array of tokens as arguments to I.amDefined rather than just a single string.
-The same functionality until then can be acheved by simply wrapping a call to I.amdefined in another:

-    I.amDefined('Foo', function() {
+You can pass an array of namespaces as well:

-        I.amDefined('Bar', function() {
+    I.amDefined(['Foo', 'Bar'], function() {
-            alert ('Yeah, Foo AND Bar!');
-        })
+        // yeah, foo and bar are loaded
     });

+Make sure to use the namespace that is actually provided in a call to I.provide() or listed in the 'provides' array in the deps.js file

 ###Deps.js